Studies & Useful Links

 Variations of synthetic chemicals react differently within each of us.

-Add in the variety of different combinations of products each of us use
+Add in the different combinations of products each of us use

 and there is another layer of variation.